t3knomanzer/maxmix-website/_blocks/home-pillar-20.md

 icon: ios-github.svg
 ---

-Both hardware and software, open-source and free to use.
+Both hardware and software are entirely open and free to use.